FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_TM_settings/t_st_rulesPackages.md

 -   Editing Rules Packages
 -   Importing and Exporting Rules Packages

-To work with rules, you must login to the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administration Tool as a system administrator with the appropriate privileges and access the **Admin UI &gt; Setup &gt; TM Settings** page.
+To work with rules, you must login to the {{< SecureTransport/componentshortname  >}} Administration Tool as a system administrator with the appropriate privileges and access the **Admin UI &gt; Setup &gt; TM Settings** page.

 > **Note:**
 >